enkelprifti98/metal-isometric-xepa-ubuntu/README.md

 dhcp
 imgfree

-# pci=nocrs avoids BIOS tables and lets the kernel build its own which is needed for some m3.small.x86 systems based on Supermicro with iGPU enabled and Intel E810 NIC.
+# pci=nocrs avoids BIOS tables and lets the kernel build its own which is needed for some m3.small.x86 systems based on Supermicro and ASRockRack Open19 with iGPU enabled and Intel E810 NIC.
 Otherwise the NIC will not work so DHCP fails and the boot fails.
 Other workarounds in BIOS are to enable MMIO over 4G or SR-IOV or disable the iGPU.

 iseq ${product} SYS-510T-MR-EI018 && set kernel_opts pci=nocrs ||
 iseq ${product} SYS-510T-MR1-EI018 && set kernel_opts pci=nocrs ||